rectorphp/rector/README.md

 ### Extra Autoloading

 Rector relies on project and autoloading of its classes.
-To specify own autoload file, use `--autoload-file` option:
+To specify your own autoload file, use `--autoload-file` option:

 ```bash
 vendor/bin/rector process ../project --autoload-file ../project/vendor/autoload.php